skandalk15/Pente-MiniMax-Game/README.md

 ---

 Thank you for using and contributing to the Pente Game Agent!
-If you have any questions or need further assistance, feel free to open an issue or contact us at [your-email@example.com].
+If you have any questions or need further assistance, feel free to open an issue or contact me at [your-email@example.com].